cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

 1. Install node.js.
 Link here: https://nodejs.org/en/download/  (note - make sure you get the msi installer package, not just the exe binary)

-2. Place the above 8 files into a directory of your choice.
-Examples in these instructions, will use: “C:\\TPLinkIoT”
+2. Place the above files into a directory of your choice.
+Examples in these instructions, will use: “C:\\TPLink”

-3. Open the batch file “TPLinkIoTServerStart.bat” for editing.
-Change the first line to change the directory to the location your TPLinkBulb files were paced (i.e., “CD c:\\TPLinkIoT”).
+3. Open the batch file “TP-LinkServerLite.bat” for editing.
+Change the first line to change the directory to the location your TPLinkBulb files were paced (i.e., “CD c:\\TPLink”).

 4. Test the server by starting the batch file “TP-LinkServerLite.bat”.
 This should start the server in a separate window on your display.